gamehere-007/gamehere-007.github.io/_pages/openings.md

 ### Applications for PhD and Postdoc positions
-If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto:laiz@ethz.ch).
+If you are interested in working with us as a PhD student or postdoc, please send me an email at [laiz@ethz.ch](mailto:laiz@ethz.ch).
 State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
 No need for a separate cover letter or certificates.